Published on August 5, 2019

 A tariff is a tax imposed by the government that is paid on a particular class of imports or exports.
 Tariffs can cause a price increase on goods imported into the U.S. This would hopefully decrease the amount of imported goods and increase the amount of goods manufactured in the U.S. It is supposed to persuade Americans to purchase goods made in the U.S.

 Foreign-trade Zones are secure areas physically in the United States.
 They are legally outside the customs territory of the United States.
 Goods in a Foreign Trade Zone are not considered imported to the United States until they leave the zone.

 Goods may be stored in a bonded warehouse or a Foreign Trade Zone in the United States for up to five years without payment of duties.
 CBP assesses duty, which must be paid by the importer of record before goods can be released.
-Foreign goods may be used to manufacture other goods within the zone for export without payment of customs duties.Zones are limited in scope and operation based on approval of the Foreign Trade Zones Board.
-Zones are generally near ports of entry, and may be within the warehouse of an importer.
+Foreign goods may be used to manufacture other goods within the zone for export without payment of customs duties.Zones are limited in scope and operation based on the approval of the Foreign Trade Zones Board.
+Zones are generally near ports of entry and may be within the warehouse of an importer.